 - Refer any issues or concerns to Project Management and HSE Manager.

 - Immediately report and investigate presumed and confirmed cases of COVID – 19 with the assistance of Project Management and HSE Manger.

 - Review and instruct project staff in this procedure and other COVID-19 documentation.

 - Monitor this procedure and other documents for updates and assist Project Management in disseminating that information to Contractors and workers.

 Trade Contractors are required to appoint someone at each site responsible for monitoring their workers for compliance with their COVID prevention procedures and site COVID Prevention Procedures.
 The COVID Safety Coordinator (CSC) may be a foreman or senior site management.
-The Contractors must spend a significant amount of their time monitoring workers by greeting and organizing them when they arrive to work, inspecting their work areas, monitoring their health, informing their workers of any changes to procedures and liaising with us and their companies management responsible for COVID prevention.
+The Contractors must spend a significant amount of their time monitoring workers by greeting and organizing them when they arrive to work, verifying that workers are free, to the best of their knowledge, of COVID-19 symptoms and related restrictions in accordance with the Public Health Authority, inspecting their work areas, monitoring their health, informing their workers of any changes to procedures and liaising with us and their companies management responsible for COVID prevention.